data-provider/website/website/versioned_docs/version-2.3.0/api-providers-and-selectors-methods.md

 #### Returns

 _(Object)_: Object containing all custom query methods previously defined using the [`addQuery` method](#addqueryname-querymaker).
-The object will contain properties correspondant to each custom query "name", and the correspondant value will be the provided `queryMaker`.
+The object will contain properties correspondent to each custom query "name", and the correspondent value will be the provided `queryMaker`.
 This object is exposed for making easier the proccess of testing custom query methods.

 #### Example